Football South Australia: Men's teams

-Port Adelaide Pirates are the oldest surviving team in South Australia being founded in 1903, and competing in the 1904 season.
+Port Adelaide Pirates are the oldest team still in existence in South Australia, being founded in 1903, and competing in the 1904 season.

 In 1933, Birkalla Rovers were founded, which would later amalgamate with a West Torrens team to form West Torrens Birkalla.
 Alongside Adelaide University, these are the only South Australian clubs with history dating back to before World War II.

 Following World War II, Australia was a particular hotspot for immigration by those who had been displaced by the war.
 These immigrants would found multiple clubs that have survived to the current day: Juventus in 1946, Beograd in 1949, Polonia in 1950, Croatia in 1952, Napoli in 1958 and Hellas in 1962.
-Other notable clubs founded during this period that are now defunct are: Burnside Budapest, which later merged with Campbelltown City to become Campbelltown Budapest and Ukrainian SC Lion, which later merged with Port Adelaide to become Port Adelaide Lion, and now continue to participate in the South Australian Amateur Soccer League.
+Other notable clubs founded during this period, now defunct, are: Burnside Budapest, which later merged with Campbelltown City to become Campbelltown Budapest; and Ukrainian SC Lion, which later merged with Port Adelaide to become Port Adelaide Lion, and now continue to participate in the South Australian Amateur Soccer League.

 Adelaide City are the most successful club in history, having won 3 National Soccer League championships, 19 first division championships and 18 Federation Cups.
 Clubs can apply to enter the State League 2 competitions when a space is available, with the team being in one of the regional leagues or the amateur league.

 The most recent teams to have joined being Pontian Eagles in 2020, Modbury Vista in 2017, Fulham United and Vipers FC both in 2016, the latter two having won promotion to State League 1.

-Junior Premier League and Junior State League clubs participate in junior football, with teams ranging from U6 to U17.
+Junior Premier League and Junior State League clubs participate in junior soccer, with teams ranging from U6 to U17.
 The seniors participate in the Amateur League or Regional Leagues.

 Women's teams

 League system

 The soccer pyramid in South Australia comprises 4 levels below the A-League Men, with promotion and relegation between the top 3 levels.
-It also includes the South Australian Amateur Soccer League, which is not officially apart of the league system.
-In total, there are 34 divisions in South Australia.
+It also includes the South Australian Amateur Soccer League, which is not officially a part of the league system.